 All persons who will be using educational assistance from the Department of Veterans Affairs (DVA) while enrolled at TCC should contact the campus Registrar's Office as soon as initial admission requirements are met.
 Questions regarding eligibility and certification of DVA educational benefits should be directed to the Registrar's Office.
 The Registrar's Office can answer questions about Veteran's Educational Benefits, The District Veteran's Processing Office will certify enrollment to the DVA, and monitor degree plans and academic progress.
-Veterans can apply for a determination of eligibility for DVA educational programs (GI Bill) by accessing the DVA website and by completing and submitting appropriate forms at the Registrar's Office.
+Veterans can apply for a determination of eligibility for DVA educational programs (GI Bill) by accessing the DVA website and by completing and submitting appropriate forms at the Registrar's Office or through Web Advisor.
 Veterans/spouses/dependents receiving GI Bill benefits are responsible for complying with DVA regulations.

 Certification of VA benefits will be processed when all required documents are provided.
 DVA benefits are paid based on enrollment (full time, 3⁄4 time, or at least 1⁄2 time).
 The Department of Veterans Affairs and TCC consider 12 hours to be full time during the fall and spring 16-week sessions and 4 hours to be full time during each summer session.
 Enrollment as a less than 1⁄2 time student will result in no monthly benefits being paid except for reimbursement of tuition charged to the VA student.
-Veterans receiving Chapter 33 benefits must be enrolled for at least 51 percent of what is considered full time to receive a monthly housing allowance.
+Veterans receiving Chapter 33 benefits must be enrolled for at least 51percent of what is considered full time to receive a monthly housing allowance.
 Chapter 33 veterans enrolling in 100 percent distance learning classes will receive only 50 percent of the national housing allowance average.
-Veterans Retraining Assistance Program (VRAP) students must be enrolled full-time to receive educational benefits.

 Veterans must complete and submit an information sheet for DVA benefits each term.
-A request for certification can be completed in paper form or processed online through the student's WebAdvisor account.
+A request for certification can be completed in paper form or processed online through the student's Web Advisor account.
 The request serves as the veteran's authorization to submit an enrollment certification to the Department of Veterans Affairs.